ruachang/Image-to-text-of-Stable-Diffusion/README.md

     * basic version
         - [x] achieve
         - [ ] load lora model: can not load from config
-        - [ ] change the dataloader to load more data
+        - [x] change the dataloader to load more data
         - [ ] some data augmentation
         - [ ] train parameters adjustment: add another loss function?
     * quantized version
 * Model ensemble
 * More dataset/combined dataset
+* Clean/fileter the dataset
+* Divide the role of model into style generator and content generator